RIR360/Clean-New-Tab/README.md

 # Clean-New-Tab

+You may have used several extensions on google chrome.
+Just like that, you can also use an extension to change your basic new tab page.
+But do you know how to build it from scratch?
+Here is a simple example of that.

-Custom "New Tab" extension designed for Chromium browser (Google Chrome).
+This is custom "New Tab" extension designed for Chromium browser (Google Chrome).
 It can replace the new tab of the chrome browser.
 Designed by [Rejwan Islam Rizvy](https://www.linkedin.com/in/linked-rir360)

 ## Features
 * Clean Interface
 * Time and Date